Swedish krona: Exchange rate

-To see where Swedish krona ranks in "most traded currencies", read the article on the Foreign exchange market.
+To see where Swedish krona ranks in "most traded currencies", read the article on the foreign exchange market.

 The exchange rate of the Swedish krona against other currencies has historically been dependent on the monetary policy pursued by Sweden at the time.
 Since the Swedish banking rescue, a managed float regimen has been upheld.

 The weakest the krona has been relative to the euro was 6 March 2009 when one euro bought 11.6465 SEK.
 The strongest the krona has been relative to the euro was on 13 August 2012 when one euro bought 8.2065 SEK.
 The weakness in the euro was due to the crisis in Greece which began in July 2012 and fear of further spreading to Italy and Spain.
 The average exchange rate since the beginning of 2002 when the euro banknote and coins were issued and 1 March 2017 was 9.2884 SEK/EUR.

 Relationship to the euro

 According to the 1994 accession treaty (effective 1 January 1995), Sweden is required to join the eurozone and therefore must convert to the euro once the convergence criteria are met.
 Notwithstanding this, on 14 September 2003, a consultative Swedish referendum was held on the euro, in which 56% of voters were opposed to the adoption of the currency, out of an overall turnout of 82.6%.
 The Swedish government has argued such a course of action is possible since one of the requirements for eurozone membership is a prior two-year membership of the ERM II.
 By simply not joining the exchange rate mechanism, the Swedish government is provided a formal loophole avoiding the theoretical requirement of adopting the euro.

 Some of Sweden's major parties continue to believe it would be in the national interest to join, but all parties have pledged to abide by the results of the referendum, and none have shown any interest in raising the issue again.
 There was an agreement among the parties not to discuss the issue before the 2010 general election.
 In a poll from May 2007, 33.3% were in favour, while 53.8% were against and 13.0% were uncertain.

-In February 2009, Fredrik Reinfeldt, the Prime Minister of Sweden, stated that a new referendum on the euro issue will not be held until support is gained from the people and all the major parties.
+In February 2009, Fredrik Reinfeldt, the prime minister of Sweden, stated that a new referendum on the euro issue will not be held until support is gained from the people and all the major parties.
 Therefore, the timing is now at the discretion of the Social Democrats.
 He added, the request of Mona Sahlin, former leader of the Social Democratic Party, for deferral of a new referendum until after the 2010 mandate period should be respected.

 As of 2014, support for Swedish membership of the euro among the general population is low.
 In September 2013, support fell as low as 9%.
-The only party in the Riksdag that supports Swedish entry in the euro (as of 2015) is the centrist Liberal Party.
+The only party in the Riksdag that supports Swedish entry in the euro (as of 2015) is the Liberal Party.